 I will have to say, unfortunately, I do feel I get congested from both products (you can see this in my pores as the day progresses), but I do not have severe breakouts as a result either, it will be more minimal.
 My skin does get oily as the day proceeds, and sadly neither of the two products aid in that area.
 If I use too much or my skin is imbalanced, it will actually exasperate it.
 You may find yourself that you need to set both with a powder, although I choose to forego this and simply blot when I feel the need.

 In each category you can see one product puts on a stronger performance, yet overall across the board the score balances out to the conclusion that both are quality products.
 Which one you choose will be based upon your preferences.
 If you are strictly looking for more coverage, for example, you will lean towards choosing Gressa.
-If you want clean packaging and a very close match to your skin tone, you may give Kosas a try first.
+If you want a very close match to your skin tone, you may give Kosas a try first.
 I won’t lie, I have combined both of the two products together often (why not right?), and was very happy with the result.
 You get the best of both worlds that way, and can customize your ratios.
 That is definitely not necessary, however, to purchase and use two foundations.
 For me, I will continue to repurchase both products since I love them oh so much.
 They are not perfect, to be sure, but they are hands down some of the best performing foundations in green and conventional beauty.